safeledger logo

 What is a Home-Based Business Trade License?

-A trade license for a Home-based business is an official permit that authorizes individuals to conduct business activities from their residence.
-This license ensures the venture is legal, recognized, and compliant with local laws.
+A trade license for a Home-based business is an official permit that authorizes individuals to conduct business activities from their residence, allowing residents to operate legally from their homes.
+These licenses typically cover activities like e-commerce, consultancy, food preparation, and handicrafts, and ensure the venture is legal, recognized, and compliant with local laws.

 • Open Business Bank Accounts: A valid license is required to open and operate official business bank accounts in the UAE.